Technology You Want to Know in PCB Cross Section Analysis

 Cross-sectioning is a destructive form of analysis where we cut out a piece of the PCB for deep material inspection.
 PCBs are essentially a sum of constituents and materials.

-Therefore, if a singular element of the PCB fails, the entire system may fail too.
-PCB Cross-section (sometimes referred to as PCB microsection) allows us to inspect the PCB’s internal quality and investigate any faults.
+Therefore, if a singular element of the PCB fails, the entire system may fail, too.
+PCB Cross-section (PCB microsection) allows us to inspect the PCB’s internal quality and investigate any faults.

 Types of PCB Cross-Section Testing Analysis